 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 Even less style-savvy guys know this to be true: Curly hair is in.
-Part of it brings a bit of retro flavor – remember that ‘80s-esque meet me at McDonald’s cut from a couple of years ago? – and the second half involves embracing your hair’s natural curl pattern and knowing how to style it.
+Part of it brings a bit of retro flavor remember that 80s-esque meet me at McDonald’s cut from a couple of years ago? and the second half involves embracing your hair’s natural curl pattern and knowing how to style curly hair for men.